Dawn Fraser Swimming Pool

-Dawn Fraser Swimming Pool is a heritage-listed swimming baths complex at Glassop Street, Balmain, Inner West Council, Sydney, New South Wales, Australia.
+Dawn Fraser Swimming Pool is a heritage-listed swimming baths complex at Glassop Street, Balmain, New South Wales, a suburb of Sydney, Australia.
 It was built by 1882 by James Reynolds, with alterations when it was enlarged in 1924.
 It is also known as Elkington Park Baths, Balmain Baths, Corporation Baths, Dawn Fraser Baths and Whitehorse Point Baths.
 The property is owned by the Inner West Council.
 It was added to the New South Wales State Heritage Register on 23 June 2000.

 History

 Balmain Council acquired land at White Horse Point for public baths in 1880.
 A tender by James Reynolds was accepted in 1881 and the baths were in use by January 1882.
 They were open to men during daylight hours and at limited times for women.

 The Balmain Swimming Club was founded in 1884 shortly after the baths were opened.
 When it celebrated its centenary, it was the first club to do so.
 The club is also thought to be the first swimming association in Australia and many of its members have achieved distinction in swimming, water polo, diving and life-saving.

 In 1902 the original 1882 enclosure was replaced with one giving a width of 60 yards owing to pressure from the club.
 A two-storey changing and viewing pavilion (south) was added as well as two boardwalks extending out from the shore and one diagonal boardwalk.
 In 1904 a cottage was built in Elkington Park for the manager of the baths.

 In 1924 the baths and structures were enlarged.
 Other main alterations were a north facing changing pavilion and grandstand, two springboards and a tower, a two-storey entry pavilion in the south pavilion, changing boxes on the west and east boardwalks, and the Western Shed.
 Swimmers who used the baths included Tony Fenech, Frank Jordan and Dawn Fraser.
 Repairs and alterations were carried out in 1956, 1957, 1959; a seating gallery was installed in 1961 and a stone wall was built around the children's pool in 1962.

 In 1964 the pool was renamed in honour of Dawn Fraser, local resident and Olympic Swimming Champion at three consecutive Olympic Games.
 Dawn Fraser learnt to swim at the baths and swam with the Leichhardt-Balmain League of Swimmers from age 8 to 13.
 She then had two seasons with the Balmain Ladies Club and won two New South Wales Championships.

 In 1983 the complex was refurbished and at this time much of the fabric of the building was replaced, the lattice was rebuilt and reinstated and the exterior cladding around the edge of the baths above the water was changed from corrugated iron to timber.